-MHMSS student may only take up to 3 credit hours (typically one course) of coursework online to be applied toward the degree requirements.
+MHMSS student may only take up to 9 credit hours (typically three courses) of coursework online to be applied toward the degree requirements.
 The coursework must be relevant to their plan of study as worked out with their PA.

 Leave of Absence